hugolamounier/Thoth/README.md

 }).UseSqlServer(); // Sets Thoth to use SQLServer as its database storage.
 ```

-A Dashboard can optioanally be injected to the application:
+A Dashboard can optionally be injected to the application:
 ```c#
 var app = builder.Build();
 app.UseThothDashboard(options =>